-- Revenue from operations increased by a modest 1.4% to \$440.7 million (2011: \$434.7 million) reflecting growth in the Membership base and vehicle servicing (MotorServe) business offset by a reduction in accommodation revenue following the sale of Sydney Gateway Holiday Park and lower Travel commissions attributable to a focus on a narrower range of more profitable products; - Operating profit before depreciation, amortisation and impairment, change in fair value of investments and profit share from Joint Ventures and Associates has increased by \$18.7m to \$64.5m.
-This improvement represents strong improvements in underlying cash profits across all business units and in particular Membership, Travel and Thrifty; - Investment Income of \$33.2 million is 2.1% higher than the prior year due largely to an increase in rental income and increase in interest received; - Cost reductions of 2.6% or \$12.6m were achieved despite wages increasing in line with inflation through reduced costs of buying and financing fleet, more targeted marketing spend and reduced cost of sales; - Interests in jointly controlled ventures (primarily Travelodge) and associate companies generated \$10.8 million of the Group's share of profit, down from \$34.3 million in 2011.
-Property revaluation losses of \$0.4million in 2012 compared to gains of \$17.4million in 2011 was the main contributor to this decrease: - The decrease in net fair value of the investment portfolio of \$5.6 million (2011 \$8.3 million gain) reflects a disappointing year on world share markets; - The Group recorded a profit before tax of \$9.2 million compared to the prior year's profit before tax of \$27.3 million.
+- Revenue from operations increased by a modest 2.0% to \$449.4 million (2012: \$440.7 million) reflecting growth in the Membership base and vehicle servicing (MotorServe) business offset by lower Travel commissions attributable to a focus on a narrower range of more profitable products; - Operating profit before depreciation, amortisation and impairment, change in fair value of investments and profit share from Joint Ventures and Associates was steady at \$64.5m. - Investment Income of \$29.5 million is \$3.7 million lower than the prior year due to a decrease in dividend income and falling interest rates; - Cost reductions of \$3.3 million were achieved despite wages increasing in line with inflation and incremental costs associated with our new technology platform; through reduced costs of buying and financing fleet, lower printing and postage costs and lower depreciation, amortisation and impairment expenses; - Interests in jointly controlled ventures (primarily Travelodge) and associate companies generated \$12.1 million of the Group's share of profit, up from \$10.8 million in 2012; - The increase in net fair value of the investment portfolio of \$20.8 million (2012: \$5.6 million loss) reflects a positive year on world share markets; - The Group recorded a profit before tax of \$45.1 million compared to the prior year's profit before tax of \$9.2 million.